Most students come into the application process believing the goal is to impress colleges. I see it differently: the goal is to be understood.

 $200 early enrollment credit on packages when booked by June 1st

-All packages include live meetings and written feedback, one initial parent meeting, and curated resources to support self-reflection and writing craft.
+All packages include a structured combination of live meetings and written feedback, one initial parent meeting, and curated resources to support self-reflection and writing craft.
+Support is designed to encourage steady progress, thoughtful revision, and clear decision-making over time.

 Includes support for the core written components of the Common Application: